Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 Operate involvement inside your IG controls:

-• Use agreed channels for remote meetings; verify identities; avoid personal emails for records.
+• Use agreed channels for remote meetings; verify identities; avoid personal email accounts for record sharing.

-• Log consent for video/photo sharing; store recordings only where lawful and necessary.
+• Log consent for video/photo sharing; store recordings only where lawful, necessary and time-bound.

-• Track who receives summaries; redact where consent is limited.
+• Track who receives summaries; redact where consent is limited; audit access where systems allow.

 🧭 Positive Risk & Enablement — Families as Co-Coaches